 - minimise opportunities for crime through environmentally appropriate design in public infrastructure

-attend a range of interagency meetings and working groups to facilitate forward planning across the Shire.
+Council attends a range of interagency meetings and working groups to facilitate forward planning across the Tweed.

 Community Safety Precinct Committee

 Community Safety Precinct Committees (CSPCs) are facilitated by NSW Police and provide an opportunity for local Councils and community members to meet with Police Local Area Commanders and share their perspective on local crime and safety issues.
 It provides the opportunity for community members and business owners to get involved in strategies designed to address local crime concerns.
 It also provides an opportunity for Local Area Commanders to promote accurate local crime information and raise awareness of crime prevention approaches.
 Meetings are held quarterly.